-It’s good practice.
-But don’t sweat it if it doesn’t make sense to do so.
+It’s good practice, but don’t sweat it if it doesn’t make sense.

-Most of the pages ranking on the front page of Google don’t have an exact-match keyword in their title tag.
-That’s according to our 2016 case study of 2M keywords.
+Most pages ranking on the front page of Google don’t have an exact-match keyword in their title tag.
+That’s according to our study of 2M keywords.

 The same is true for meta descriptions.